-One of the top reasons why you should make a budget is so you can be prepared if an emergency happens.
+One of the top reasons why budgeting is important is so you can be prepared for emergencies.
 There will ALWAYS be an emergency—that’s just life.
 You (or someone you love) may get sick, injured, or laid off.
 Or maybe your car dies, you need a new roof on your house, or you have to fix an appliance.

 This is exactly why you need an emergency fund.
 This money will make sure you can get through the tough times when they arrive.

-Having a budget will allow you to save more money that you can put towards your emergency fund.
+Having a budget will allow you to save more money which you can put towards your emergency fund.

 The size of your emergency fund depends on your personal situation.
 I suggest an emergency fund that is at least three to six months’ worth of living expenses.
 When I say “living expenses” I mean only necessities, such as rent and groceries.
 I don’t mean shopping, entertainment, dining out, or vacations.

 - Related Article: How To Build An Emergency Fund

 5. You Will Always Have Enough Money To Pay Your Bills

 One of the biggest reasons why budgeting is important is to make sure you always have enough money to pay your bills.
 So many people spend money they don’t have and live above their means.